klahnakoski/jsLayout/README.md

 * Markup `body` to `height:100%`
 * Pass a magic number (height of footer) to the sister elements (`#body`, in this case) for margins

 These extra declarations are required by CSS and not the problem domain!
-These extra declarations are what make CSS needlessly complicated.
+These extra declarations are what makes CSS needlessly complicated.
 The footer is a good example of how hard it is to position any element on a page.

 Appendix B: Non-Solution
 ------------------------